Your Guide to the Prettiest Villages in the Cotswolds

 Cirencester

 The largest town in the Cotswolds, often called the “Capital of the Cotswolds.”
-It has a Roman past, vibrant market, and beautiful parish church.
-Great for shopping and local events.
+It boasts a Roman past, a vibrant market, and an impressive parish church — ideal for shopping and local events.

 Lacock

 Technically just outside the core Cotswolds, Lacock deserves a mention.
-Its perfectly preserved streets have been filming locations for Harry Potter and Downton Abbey.
+Its perfectly preserved streets have served as filming locations for Harry Potter and Downton Abbey.
 The abbey and village are owned by the National Trust.

 Tetbury

 A royal town close to Highgrove, the residence of King Charles III.
-It’s known for antique shops and the annual Woolsack Races.
-A charming blend of history and modern rural life.
+Tetbury is known for its antique shops and the annual Woolsack Races, offering a charming blend of history and modern rural life.

 The Cotswolds aren’t just beautiful — they’re lived-in.
 Locals cherish their connection to land, tradition, and slow living.
 Don’t be surprised to see handwritten signs offering fresh eggs, homemade chutneys, or wool goods from local farms.
 Weekends are for the farmers’ markets, long pub lunches, and quiet community events in the village hall.
 Here, time moves just a bit more gently.